cabal-club/cable/readme.md

 * use any kind of database

 # Definitions
-## "client"
+## Client
-An instance of a running implementation of cable.
+An running instance of an implementation of cable.

 ## User
 A pair of ED25519 keys (public and private) is all that is needed to constitute